Best Fitness Trackers for Cyclists iMore 2020

 Best Value Fitness Tracker: Fitbit Charge 4

 The Fitbit Charge 4 is Fitbit's newest addition to the Fitbit family.
-It features a built-in GPS so you can see your pace and distance on screen during your outdoor rides, runs, hikes — you name it.
+It features a built-in GPS so you can see your pace and distance on-screen during your outdoor rides, runs, hikes — you name it.
 It's great because you can see your workout intensity map in the app, which also shows how your heart rate changes along your route.
-It also introduces Active Zone Minutes, which is a new feature that sends a buzz when you reach your target heart rate while you're working out and gives you cause for celebration when you earn extra active minutes outside of your workouts.
+It also introduces Active Zone Minutes; it's a new feature that sends a buzz when you reach your target heart rate and gives you cause for celebration when you earn extra active minutes outside of your workouts.

-You can track all your workouts in real time with 20+ goal-based exercise modes and it's swimproof and water resistant up to 50 meters.
-You can also get personalized coaching through the Fitbit Coach app.
+You can track all your workouts in real-time with 20+ goal-based exercise modes, and it's swimproof and water-resistant up to 50 meters.
+Plus, you get personalized coaching through the Fitbit Coach app.
 The multi-day battery lasts up to seven days and up to five hours when using the built-in GPS.
 Note that battery life can vary depending on use and other factors.